poems

 Remember: I know your name.
 And I know where you live.

-THE GREAT WALL
+THE

-The wall they built to keep the strangers out
+The wall they built to keep

 couldn’t withstand the avid tourists’ rout.

-IN A MILITARY CEMETERY
+A MILITARY

 In their ordered rows